Services and Activities

-For more information or how to contact a Career Services, students may visit www.sanjac.edu/career-center.
+For more information or how to contact a career advisor, students may visit Career Support.

-The College considers the following as official notifications: Communications to the entire student body properly delivered through San Jacinto College email, text message, voicemail, and/or posted on the official San Jacinto College website, Blackboard, campus bulletin boards or published in the Catalog, Student Handbook, or the school newspaper.
+The College considers the following as official notifications: Communications delivered through San Jacinto College email, posted on the official San Jacinto College website or Blackboard, or published in the College catalog or Student Handbook.

 In the event the College needs to be closed for any situation, such as inclement weather, students and employees should check the College website at www.sanjac.edu or call (888) 845-5288 for the most immediate and current information.
 The College will also engage SJC AlertMe, which sends a voicemail, email, and/or text message to each student/employee who opts in.
 Students are responsible for any charges from their phone service provider associated with receiving voice or text messages.
 Official communications with students is through their San Jacinto College email account.
 The College will always send any emergency notifications to students´ San Jacinto College email addresses.
 The College will also contact local media, but the most reliable, accurate, and current information will also be found on the College website, via SJC AlertMe, or at the toll-free number listed above.